 Problems with urination

-Premature menopause, which means you stop having periods and can no longer get pregnant
+Premature menopause.
+This means you stop having periods and can no longer get pregnant.

-Some of these side effects go away when your treatment ends, and some can be prevented.
-Always tell your doctor or nurse about side effects you have, so that he or she can help ease them.
+Most of these side effects go away over time after treatment ends, and some can be prevented.
+Always tell your healthcare provider about side effects you have.
+This way, he or she can help ease them.